Tools & Equipment for Making DIY Skincare Products at Home

 Borosilicate glass jugs are heat-resistant and can be used to melt ingredients in your double boiler.
 You will need at least two borosilicate glass jugs of different sizes to make DIY skin care products.

-These are for heating your fat phase, water phase and for making gels.
+These are for heating your fat phase, water phase, and for making gels.
 You can safely use an immersion blender / stick blender in a borosilicate glass jug, just be careful.
 They clean up easily in a dishwasher, and if you are careful with them, they are very durable.
-The measurements printed on the side are guides only – that doesn’t matter for us because we are weighing everything, remember?
+The measurements on the side are just guides, but it doesn’t affect us since we’re weighing everything.

 Stainless Steel Jugs